 Bad Just Too Good In The 1980’s

 When it comes to two mile chase contests, this is without a doubt the race which owners, trainers and jockeys covet above all others.
 To win it once is a fine achievement, but to come home in front on more than one occasion ensures a horse earns a place in racing folklore.
-As of 2022, twelve star chasers had done the double here, beginning with Fortria in 1960 and 1961, and taking in the likes of the ultra-tough Viking Flagship, brilliant Master Minded, hugely popular Moscow Flyer, Sprinter Sacre (we will hear a bit more about him later), and Altior most recently.
+As of 2023, fourteen star chasers had done the double here, beginning with Fortria in 1960 and 1961, and taking in the likes of the ultra-tough Viking Flagship, brilliant Master Minded, hugely popular Moscow Flyer, Sprinter Sacre (we will hear a bit more about him later), Altior and Energumene most recently.

 |Horse||Trainer||First Win||Second Win||Third Win|